On this page

 LPN to RN and LPN to BSN Programs

 Licensed practice nurses and licensed vocational nurses can earn their bachelor’s degree in nursing through an LPN to RN or BSN program.
-This bridge program works well for nurses who want to continue working as an LPN as they pursue their degree and prepare to become an RN.
+Taking this route leverages the student’s prior nursing experience and education, which can save time compared to a regular ADN or BSN program.
+These bridge programs are often set up so that students can continue working as an LPN as they pursue their degree and prepare to become an RN.

 Examples of Philadelphia Nursing Schools With This Program